jackmerrill/maatt.fr/content/projects/nano.md

 +++

 ## ⚠️ Heads up!
-This page is for a project that still has a GitHub repository.
-For this reason, this page will still start redirecting to its repository after 31 July, 2022.
-Redirects for this page will cease after 31 December, 2022.

----

-## ⚠️ Heads up!
 This page is for a project that is no longer supported.
 The best term for something like this is a **deprecated project.**

 ---